fernandezfran/exma/README.md

 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-
 #
-# in the following script the coordination numbers of sc, bcc and fcc crystals are
+# in this script the coordination numbers of sc, bcc and fcc crystals are
-#   calculated, the following steps are following for each system:
+#   calculated, the steps are following for each system:
 #
 #       1. with exma.atoms.positions generate the positions of the atoms
 #           the first argument is the number of atoms and the second the box size